box/box-ui-elements/src/features/unified-share-modal/README.md

 ### Description

-This is the simplified sharing modal, interally referred to as the Unified Share Modal (a combination of the previous invite collaborators modal and the shared link modal).
+This is the simplified sharing modal, internally referred to as the Unified Share Modal (a combination of the previous invite collaborators modal and the shared link modal).

 ### Examples